ibm-cloud-docs/dr-automation-powervs/deploying-the-orchestrator.md

       Active: active (running) since Mon 2025-07-07 11:19:52 UTC; 2 days ago
     ```

-    **Note:** Ensure that Squid configuration is in Active and running state.
+    **Note:** Ensure that the Squid configuration is in an Active and running state.

-7. To verify port number is up and running:
+7. To verify the port number is up and running:
     `sudo netstat -tulnp | grep 3128`